cansik/open-azure-kinect/README.md

 # Open Azure Kinect [![PyPI](https://img.shields.io/pypi/v/open-azure-kinect)](https://pypi.org/project/open-azure-kinect/)

-Open playback functions for Azure Kinect.
+Easy-to-use playback library for Azure Kinect MKV files.

 It is possible to playback [Azure Kinect](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) videos files (mkv) without using the official SDK.
 This allows the software to be used on systems where the depth engine is not implemented, such as MacOS.
 The library currently **only** supports the **playback** of mkv files and does **not provide direct access** to the Azure Kinect device.